 d.
 Although we make reasonable efforts to update the information on our Site, we make no representations, warranties or guarantees, whether express or implied, that the content on our Site is accurate, complete or up to date.

 e.
 The Site may include User Content.
 You accept that this content may not have been verified or approved by us, that we make no representations, warranties or guarantees (whether express or implied) that such content is accurate, complete or up to date,, and that the views expressed by other users on our Site do not represent our views or values.

 f.
 From time to time, we may update or amend our Services, for example to reflect changes in our customer base and industry trends.
 This includes adding, removing and amending software tools and features in our sole discretion.
 This means the tools and features available on the Site may vary slightly from those marketed via our Site landing pages and Communication Channels.
 Any new features that augment or enhance the current Services, including the release of new tools and resources, shall be subject to these T&Cs and the continued use of the Services after any such changes shall constitute your consent to such changes.

 a.
 You are responsible for configuring your information technology, computer programmes and platform to access our Site.

 b.
-We do not guarantee that our Services, or any content contained on the Site, will always be available or be uninterrupted.
 You accept that we may suspend, withdraw or restrict the availability of all or any part of our Services for business and operational reasons, as may the third party software providers on which we rely from time to time to keep our Services operational.

 c.
 Although you can use parts of the Site as a guest, you may choose to register for an account in order to unlock additional functionalities, in which case you will have to provide certain information about yourself as prompted during the account registration process.
 This information may include (but is not limited to) your email address and information relating to your interests.